elixirland/xlp-book-club-API/README.md

 The club organizes social events during which members discuss the pages of a book they read before coming to the event.
 At any time, there are multiple books that are read in parallel.
 Members can choose which meetings they attend.
 Usually members pick one book and only join the events of that book.

-Because the club is juggling multiple books being read at the same time, it easy to lose track of what books are being read and the last read pages of those books.
+Because the club is juggling multiple books being read at the same time, it easy to lose track of what books are being read and where each book left off.
 Can you save the day by creating an API that helps them keep everything organized and on track?

 ## Task description
 Create an application using Phoenix that exposes an API for listing the club's books, along with the last page that was read.